I Wrote a Book! The Hybrid Teacher Survival Guide

 As I arrive at the end of this post, I am trying to summarize why I wrote it and I think what I ultimately want to say is this: This year has been really difficult for so many for so many reasons and I just wanted to check in.
 It has been a while since I posted and I wanted to let you know why.

-While I continue to write the book, I am planning to be posting some concurrent article content over the next few months.
+While I continue to write the book (since finished), I am planning to be posting some concurrent article content over the next few months.
 I’ve learned some awesome things and I am really excited to share.

 I also want to say thank you for your support of my work.
 Sometimes I feel like a crazy person and I start to question everything and feel the urge to quit it all and just bake pies instead; but the Tweets, letters, emails, donations, and chat box comments have made it all worth it.
 Thank you.